DarryStonem/MyLolXamarin/README.md

 In `Source/MyLoL/Constants.cs` you can change the variables for local usage. `APIKEY`, `AppCenteriOS` and `AppCenterAndroid`.
 This should make the project works using emulator.

-It doesn't matter if you run the app locally using a simulator.
+It doesn't matter if you run the app locally or using a simulator.
 You can have your information right in the mobile app :)

 ## Credits